Quantitative comparison of quantum pseudo-telepathy games and Bell inequalities: Discussion

 \subsection{Acknowledgments}

-We are indebted to Michael Schilling, \'Abel T\'oth and M\'aty\'as Koniorczyk for several illuminating conversations and discussions.
-We would also like to thank Bal\'azs Robotka for his participation in the preliminary calculations.
+We are indebted to F. Petri, M. Schilling, C.-K. Law, \'A. T\'oth, M. Koniorczyk and B. Robotka for several illuminating conversations and discussions.
+In addition, the authors would like to thank the anonymous reviewers for their helpful and constructive comments, which greatly contributed to the improvement of this paper.
 G. H. and A. B. thanks the ”Frontline” Research Excellence Programme of the NKFIH (Grant no. KKP133827).
-J.Z.B. were supported by the Hungarian National Research, Development and Innovation Office within the Quantum Information National Laboratory of Hungary grants no. 2022-2.1.1-NL-2022-00004 and 134437.
+J.Z.B. was supported by the Hungarian National Research, Development and Innovation Office within the Quantum Information National Laboratory of Hungary grants no. 2022-2.1.1-NL-2022-00004 and 134437.